 Accessing the database in the interview

 Once you’ve created your question and custom database, the database will automatically be accessible when you create the pad.
-There are two ways for a candidate to access it within the pad:

 Via an ORM or Adaptor:

 Interview provides common ORM/adaptor libraries so you can directly query databases from non-database language environments.
 For example, you can now have candidates load SQL records and interact with them in Python, or show their